mattermost/docs/source/help/settings/account-settings.md

 ##### Notification Duration

 Sets how long desktop notifications will remain on screen.
 If set to **Unlimited**, the user will have to manually clear each notification as it appears on screen.
+Desktop notifications in Safari can only stay on screen for a maximum of 5 seconds.

 #### Email Notifications
 Email notifications are sent for mentions and direct messages after you’ve been offline for more than 60 seconds or away from Mattermost for more than 5 minutes.
 Change the email where notifications are sent in **Account Settings > General > Email**.